himanshudixit2002/Knowyourskins/documentation.md

 - `@app.route("/userappointment", methods=["GET"])`: Defines the route for displaying user appointments.
 This route handles GET requests to the `/userappointment` URL and renders the `userappointment.html` template with user appointments.
 - `@app.route("/delete_user_request", methods=["POST"])`: Defines the route for deleting a user appointment request.
 This route handles POST requests to the `/delete_user_request` URL and deletes a user appointment request from the database.
 - `@app.route("/face_analysis", methods=["POST"])`: Defines the route for performing face analysis.
 This route handles POST requests to the `/face_analysis` URL and performs face analysis on a user-uploaded image.
 The route then returns a JSON response with the analysis results.
-- `@app.route("/doctor_dashboard")`: Defines the route for the doctor dashboard.
-This route handles GET requests to the `/doctor_dashboard` URL and renders the `doctor_dashboard.html` template with appointment data.
 - `@app.route("/predict", methods=["POST", "GET"])`: Defines the route for AI skin analysis and product recommendation.
 This route handles POST and GET requests to the `/predict` URL and performs AI skin analysis and product recommendation based on user-uploaded images and survey data.
 The route then returns a JSON response with the prediction results and recommendations.
 - `@app.route("/skin_predict", methods=["GET", "POST"])`: Defines the route for skin disease classification.
 This route handles GET and POST requests to the `/skin_predict` URL and performs skin disease classification on a user-uploaded image.
 The route then returns a JSON response with the prediction results and AI analysis.
 - `@app.route("/privacy_policy")`: Defines the route for the privacy policy page.
 This route handles GET requests to the `/privacy_policy` URL and renders the `privacy_policy.html` template.